Average Earnings: Regularly updated data on average weekly earnings, including breakdowns by public and private sectors.Jump to full report >>

 Average total weekly pay (including bonuses) grew by 2.5% in the private sector in the three months to May 2016, compared with the year before.
 In the public sector, total pay increased by 1.7%.

-Sectors seeing larger increases in average earnings over the year to May 2016 included construction (up 8.3%).
+Sectors with larger increases in average earnings over the year to May 2016 included construction (8.4%) and finance and business services (2.6%).

 Median weekly earnings for full-time employees in the UK were £528 in April 2015.
 (The median is the point at which half earn more and half earn less).